-To be eligible for graduation students must complete all coursework with a grade point average of 3.0 or better.
-The words "With Distinction" will appear on the diploma of a student whose grade point average, upon meeting all requirements for graduation, is 3.75 or above.
+To be eligible for graduation students must complete all coursework with a GPA of 3.0 or better.
+The words "With Distinction" will appear on the diploma of a student whose GPA, upon meeting all requirements for graduation, is 3.75 or above.

 Requirements for the degree must be completed within five years from the candidate's date of matriculation (exclusive of time spent in the Armed Forces).
-Exception may be made by the director of the Program if the student's request demonstrates circumstances beyond his or her control that temporarily interfere with the ability to complete the program on time.
+Exception may be made by the director of the program if the student's request demonstrates circumstances beyond his or her control that temporarily interfere with the ability to complete the program on time.